 Radar Type 293Q target indication|

 Radar Type 275 fire control on director Mark 6M

 Type 1010 Cossor Mark 10 IFF

 |Armament:|| 1 x twin 4.5 inch Mark 6 gun|

 1 x 40 mm Bofors gun Mark 7

 12 x 21-in A/S torpedo tubes (removed or never shipped)

-The modernisation included removing the Limbo mortar to form the flight deck, installing a hangar and resources for the operation of a Westland Wasp helicopter, and the replacement of the air search radar and fire control system amongst other alterations.
+The modernisation included removing the Limbo mortar to form the flight deck, installing a hangar and resources for the operation of a Westland Wasp helicopter, and the replacement of air search radar and fire control systems among other systems.